 – TraumaLife, Sacred Mountain, Peace & Calming, Valor, Frankincense, Joy, Idaho Blue Spruce, Lime, Hinoki, Lemon, Orange, Ylang Ylang, Believe

 – Grapefruit, Lemon, Slique Essence, Ocotea, Cel-lite Magic, Essentialzyme4, Power Meal/ Balance Complete, Wolfberry Crisp, Ningxia red.
 Also refer to oils used under EMOTIONS

 There are so many wonderful websites with sharing from distributors and users from all over the world; as well as independent 3rd party resources.
 The following are our links and the ones we recommend:

-3. Essential Oils Desk Reference (EODR): This is the definitive guide written by Gary Young and covers information on Singles, Blends and an entire section based on symptoms.
+4. Essential Oil Desk Reference: This is the definitive guide written by Gary Young and covers information on Singles, Blends and an entire section based on symptoms.
 It is available in a small ring bound version (highly recommended for new users), a large complete folder (recommended for those who are looking for deeper knowledge) and an online version.
 You can order it online from the link above.